 Modifying Cancer Treatment Protocols

-Perlmutter Cancer Center doctors consider the potential risks and benefits of each person’s treatment plan, including possible exposure to COVID-19 when patients travel for testing or procedures.
+Our doctors consider the potential risks and benefits of each person’s treatment plan, including possible exposure to COVID-19 when traveling for testing or procedures.
 A multidisciplinary team of surgeons, medical oncologists, and radiation oncologists works together to tailor treatment for each patient and ensure it is administered in the safest way possible.
 For example, chemotherapy can be prescribed as an oral medication instead of infusion when possible, or the dosage can be adjusted to reduce the frequency of visits for treatment.

 “We are very thoughtful about our approach and how we advise patients about their treatment, especially during this pandemic,” says Eva Chalas, MD, physician director at Perlmutter Cancer Center at NYU Winthrop Hospital.
 “A patient who has ovarian cancer is likely to need chemotherapy as well as surgery.
 For such a patient, our approach would be to start chemotherapy first, prescribed in the form of an oral medication, and plan their surgery after chemotherapy.”

-If a patient who is receiving treatment develops COVID-19, experts recommend temporarily pausing or delaying cancer treatment, when possible.
+If a patient who is receiving treatment develops COVID-19, experts recommend temporarily pausing or waiting to start cancer treatment when that approach is unlikely to affect outcomes.
 “For patients who test positive, we don’t begin treatment or continue treatment for a minimum of 14 days from the resolution of symptoms,” says Abraham Chachoua, MD, chief of medical oncology.

 If a family member of the patient in treatment tests positive for COVID-19, experts recommend waiting for at least 7 days to make sure no symptoms develop.
 “There is no one-size-fits-all approach.
 It depends on how critical it is for a patient to receive chemotherapy right away or if it can wait.
 We can test the patient for COVID-19 before we resume treatment,” Dr. Chachoua says.